it985/my-stars/README.md

 *   [pwa-builder/PWABuilder](https://github.com/pwa-builder/PWABuilder) - The simplest way to create progressive web apps across platforms and devices.
 Start here.
 This repo is home to several projects in the PWABuilder family of tools.

-*   [th-ch/youtube-music](https://github.com/th-ch/youtube-music) - YouTube Music Desktop App bundled with custom plugins (and built-in ad blocker / downloader)
+*   [th-ch/youtube-music](https://github.com/th-ch/youtube-music) - YouTube Music Desktop App bundled with custom plugins

 *   [daltonmenezes/aura-theme](https://github.com/daltonmenezes/aura-theme) - ✨ A beautiful dark theme for your favorite apps.